 Leaves of Absence for Volunteer Firefighters, Reserve Police Officers and Emergency Rescue Personnel

-If the employee’s suit is successful under Lab.
-C. §230.3 or §230.4, then the employee may have several remedies.
-The remedies for such discrimination include “reinstatement and reimbursement for lost wages and work benefits caused by the acts of the employer”.
-Lab.
-C. §230.4(b).
-First, under reinstatement, the employee would be entitled to his or her job back.
+If the employee’s lawsuit is successful under California Labor Code section 230.3 or 230.4, then the employee may have several remedies.
+Remedies for such discrimination include “reinstatement and reimbursement for lost wages and work benefits caused by the acts of the employer.”
+California Labor Code section 230.4(b).
+First, under reinstatement, the employee would be entitled to have his or her job back.
 Second, under reimbursement, the employee would be entitled to lost wages for the time during which he or she was not allowed to work for the employer.
-In the case that an employee had been demoted rather than being fired, the reimbursement would be for the difference between what he or she would have made at his or her previous position and what he or she actually made during that time.
-Finally, the employee can also sue for work benefits that were lost due to the employer's discrimination against him or her, such as health insurance that was denied while the employee was discharged.
+In the case that an employee was demoted rather than fired, the reimbursement would be for the difference between what he or she would have earned at his or her previous position and what he or she actually earned during that time.
+Finally, the employee can also sue for work benefits that were lost due to the employer's discrimination, such as health insurance that was denied while the employee was discharged.

 An employee seeking reinstatement and reimbursement pursuant to California Labor Code section 230.4 may also file a complaint with the Division of Labor Standards Enforcement within one year after the occurrence of the violation.
 See California Labor Code section 98.7.

 It is a misdemeanor to willfully refuse to rehire, promote, or otherwise restore an employee (or former employee) who has been determined to be eligible by a grievance procedure, arbitration or hearing authorized by law.
 California Labor Code section 230.3(b).Contact Us